Quantum simulation with hybrid tensor networks

-We give several examples of hybrid TTN in Fig.~\ref{fig:ansatz} with trees whose depth is at most two.
-With a simple tree, we can connect a classical tensor to a quantum tensor, so that it either extends the state subspace, as in Fig.~\ref{fig:ansatz}(b), or represents virtual qubits as in Fig.~\ref{fig:ansatz}(c).
-In particular, denoting the classical tensor to be $\alpha^i$, the network in Fig.~\ref{fig:ansatz}(b) describes a subspace $\{\ket{\psi} = \sum_i \alpha^i \ket{\psi^i}\}$, which, when applied in quantum simulation, is a generalization of the subspace expansion method that has been widely used for several tasks, including finding excited energy spectra~\cite{PhysRevA.95.042308}, error mitigation~\cite{PhysRevX.8.011021}, and error correction~\cite{mcclean2020decoding}.
-In Fig.~\ref{fig:ansatz}(c), the classical tensor is further used to represent virtual qubits beyond the ones represented by the quantum state.
-This corresponds to the scenario where the quantum state is only used to represent the active space of the problem, whose other virtual space is approximated by a classical tensor as in quantum chemistry simulation~\cite{PhysRevX.10.011004}.
-The tensor network in Fig.~\ref{fig:ansatz}(d) describes two subsystems, with each one represented by a quantum state and their weak interaction represented by a classical tensor, corresponding to a similar scenario considered in Ref.~\cite{barratt2020parallel}.
-Its generalization to multiple subsystems is given in Fig.~\ref{fig:ansatz}(e), where entanglements of local subsystems are described by quantum states, and the correlation between local subsystems is described classically.
-Such a hybrid tensor network may be useful for describing weakly coupled subsystems, such as the correlation between electrons and nucleus of molecules beyond the Born-Oppenheimer approximation~\cite{bowman2008beyond}.
-We can also use classical tensors to represent local correlations and a quantum tensor to represent the non-local correlation, as shown in Fig.~\ref{fig:ansatz}(f).
-Here we use a small classical tensor to represent the local correlation, which can be understood as an effective renormalization procedure.
-When a large classical tensor network is used for the local subsystem, it may also be useful for studying topological order with long-range entanglement~\cite{PhysRevB.82.155138,PhysRevB.83.035107}.
-Note that we use the MPS as the example, and other classical tensor networks such as MERA can be similarly used.
-In addition to representing either local correlations or non-local correlations with classical tensors, we can also represent both of them with quantum states, as shown in Fig.~\ref{fig:ansatz}(g).
-Here the contracted indices of the second layer quantum tensors are classical, and we show in Fig.~\ref{fig:treeexpectation} that expectation values of local observables can be efficiently obtained.
+Its generalization to multiple subsystems is given in Fig.~\ref{fig:ansatz}(e), where entanglement of local subsystems is described by quantum states while the correlation between local subsystems is described classically.
+Such a hybrid TN can be useful for describing weakly coupled subsystems, such as clustered systems.
+We can also use classical tensors to represent local correlations while a quantum tensor to represent the nonlocal correlation, as shown in Fig.~\ref{fig:ansatz}(f), which may be useful for studying topological order with long-range entanglement~\cite{PhysRevB.82.155138,PhysRevB.83.035107}.
+The construction of tree networks can be understood as an effective renormalization procedure, and other classical TNs such as the multis caleentanglement renormalization ansatz can be similarly used \cite{NoteX}.
+In addition to representing either local correlations or non-local correlations with classical tensors, we can represent both of them with quantum states, as shown in Fig.~\ref{fig:ansatz}(g), and expectation values of local observables can be efficiently obtained in Fig.~\ref{fig:ansatz}(h).